erichoracek/Motif/README.md

 }
 ```

-#### Properties with `MTFClass` values
+#### Properties with `MTFThemeClass` values

 Previously, we created a style applier on `UILabel` that allows us specify a custom font from a theme class.
 Thankfully, we're able to use this applier to style our `UIButton`'s `titleTabel` as well.
-Since the `titleText` property on the `.Button` class is a reference to the `.ButtonText` class, we know that the value that comes through this applier will be of class `MTFClass`. `MTFClass` objects are used to represent classes like `.TitleText` from theme files, and are able to apply their properties to an object directly.
-As such, to apply the `fontName` and `fontSize` from the `.TitleText` class to our button's label, we simply invoke `applyToObject:` on `titleLabel` with the passed `MTFClass`.
+Since the `titleText` property on the `.Button` class is a reference to the `.ButtonText` class, we know that the value that comes through this applier will be of class `MTFThemeClass`. `MTFThemeClass` objects are used to represent classes like `.TitleText` from theme files, and are able to apply their properties to an object directly.
+As such, to apply the `fontName` and `fontSize` from the `.TitleText` class to our button's label, we simply invoke `applyToObject:` on `titleLabel` with the passed `MTFThemeClass`.

 ### Putting it all together